Internet censorship in India: Notable Incidents

-Ban on Cartoons Against Corruption
+Cartoons Against Corruption

 In 2011, a nationwide anti-corruption movement, India Against Corruption, gathered pace under the leadership of a veteran Gandhian, Anna Hazare, demanding passage of the Jan Lokpal Bill to put an ombudsman in place with power to deal with corruption in public places.
-Aseem Trivedi, a political cartoonist, joined the crusade and started a cartoon-based campaign, Cartoons Against Corruption, to support the movement with his art.
-He launched a website, www.cartoonsagainstcorruption.com, consisting of his sharp anti-corruption cartoons targeting the corrupt system and politicos.
+Aseem Trivedi, a political cartoonist, started a cartoon-based campaign in support, Cartoons Against Corruption.
+On the first day of the anti-corruption protests where he also displayed his work, he received an email from the website's domain name registrar notifying of suspension of domain name due to a complaint from Crime Branch, Mumbai for displaying objectionable pictures and texts related to flag and emblem of India.